BurakCalisgan/BasketAppApi/README.md

 ## How To Run
  * It is a Swagger implemented api, so when you run the application swagger page will ve opened.
 You can check out the endpoints.
- * I used MSSQLocalDb to prevent any database connection problems, If you want to run the project, run **dotnet ef database update** at persistence layer.
+ * I used MSSQLocalDb to prevent any database connection problems, If you want to run the project, run **dotnet watch run** command at webapi layer.
- * Then you should run **dotnet watch run** command at webapi layer.
+ * DB and migrations will be created automatically.

  ## Notes
  * I haven't built any ui because you are testing me for my backend.